Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Does Lightweight Litter Work?

-Reviews of Lightweight Cat Litter seem to indicate happy pet parents overall.
-Purina’s Tidy Cats Lightweight has almost 700 reviews and has maintained slightly higher than a four-star rating.
-Eighty-eight percent of Chewy’s users would recommend Tidy Cats Lightweight.
+Reviews of lightweight cat litter seem to indicate happy pet parents overall.
+For example, Purina’s Tidy Cats Lightweight has hundreds of reviews and a four-star rating.

 Critical reviews of the Lightweight litter tend to surround problems with the litter sticking to the cats and being tracked around the house.